09510/nsdhw_21au/proposal/09510/_new_proposal.rst

 Decision tree is a good method for data analysis and feature evaluation.
 We usually want to build a large number of trees/forests to analyze various feature or to achieve higher accuracy.
 However, there are a lot of sorting operations in the process of building a tree/forest.
-This tool allows you to build a decision tree faster.
+This tool allows you to build a decision tree faster with SIMD.